Sachin0P/Basic-cli-calculator-in-C-/README.md

 - Division (`/`)
 - Modulus (remainder) (`%`)

-> This project is created because I am currently studying for university and want to practice basic programming concepts.
+> This project is created because I am currently studying for university and want to practice basic C++ concepts cause of my syllabus.

 ---